CyberSource/cybersource-rest-client-node/docs/PayoutsApi.md

 Process a Payout

 Send funds from a selected funding source to a designated credit/debit card account or a prepaid card using an Original Credit Transaction (OCT).
+The availability of API features for a merchant can depend on the portfolio configuration and may need to be enabled at the portfolio level before they can be added to merchant accounts.

 ### Example
 ```javascript